Andrew Kuan

 Kuan Yoke Loon, commonly known as Andrew Kuan (关玉麟 (關玉麟, Guān Yù Lín)) is the managing director of executive search firm Blue Arrow.
 From 2001 to 2004, Kuan was the group chief financial officer of the Jurong Town Corporation, one of four designated statutory boards that confer eligibility to contest in the presidential elections.

 Kuan applied to run as a candidate in the 2005 Singapore presidential election.
 However, his application for a Certificate of Eligibility was rejected as his seniority and responsibility as JTC's Group Chief Financial Officer were, in the opinion of the Presidential Elections Committee (PEC), not comparable to those required under the Constitution.

+Presidential Election

 2005 Singaporean presidential election

 Kuan joined the People's Action Party (PAP) in 1999, and left in 2005 to qualify for the presidential elections.